plone/training/voltoaddons/05-objectwidget-block-edit.rst

     });

 Now, let's make use of this schema.
-We'll add a new field to the TableSchema:
+We'll add a new field to the ``TableSchema``:

 .. code-block:: jsx